Anaphylaxis

-Although allergic symptoms usually appear after prior sensitization to an allergen, IgE cross-reactivity with homologous proteins can cause reactions upon first exposure to a new substance.

 The mechanism involves the release of inflammatory mediators in a rapidly escalating cascade from certain types of white blood cells triggered by either immunologic or non-immunologic mechanisms.
-Diagnosis is based on the presenting symptoms and signs after exposure to a potential allergen or irritant and in some cases, reaction to physical exercise.
+Diagnosis is based on the presenting symptoms and signs after exposure to a potential allergen or irritant.

-The primary treatment of anaphylaxis is epinephrine injection into a muscle, intravenous fluids, then placing the person "in a reclining position with feet elevated to help restore normal blood flow".
+The primary treatment of anaphylaxis is epinephrine injection into a muscle, intravenous fluids, then placing the person in a reclining position with feet elevated to help restore normal blood flow.
 Additional doses of epinephrine may be required.
 Other measures, such as antihistamines and steroids, are complementary.
 Carrying an epinephrine autoinjector, commonly called an "epipen", and identification regarding the condition is recommended in people with a history of anaphylaxis.

-Immediately contacting ambulance / EMT services is always strongly recommended, regardless of any on-site treatment.
-Getting to a doctor or hospital as soon as possible is required in all cases, even if it appears to be getting better.
+Immediately contacting ambulance / EMT services is strongly recommended, regardless of any on-site treatment.
+Getting to a doctor or hospital as soon as possible is important, even if the condition appears to be getting better.

 Worldwide, 0.05–2% of the population is estimated to experience anaphylaxis at some point in life.
 Globally, as underreporting declined into the 2010s, the rate appeared to be increasing.
 It occurs most often in young people and females.
 About 99.7% of people hospitalized with anaphylaxis in the United States survive.